Updated: Aug 20, 2021

 Wilson accomplished quite a lot musically before leaving Columbus for the bright lights.
 She hosted Skyline Melody on local TV, an experience which probably didn’t hurt in eventually getting a show on NBC and developing an acting career.
 She got her first serious gig touring with Rusty Bryant’s Carolyn Club band with whom she recorded Don’t Tell Me, which was largely unknown until being released on Verve’s Jazz Divas: Gold compilation in 2007.
 Hank Marr wrote Sweet Nancy about her.

 Capitol must have felt they had something special considering how quickly she was signed and how little expense was spared starting with Like In Love.
 Capitol quickly flew her out to LA and paired her with arranger Billy May (Frank Sinatra, Nat King Cole) and heavy hitters like Willie Smith and Benny Carter to record Like In Love.
 Immediately on the first track, On The Street Where You Live, we hear the confidence and signature style she’d showcase the rest of her career.
 It’s no surprise that the 22-year-old had already been honing her craft for seven years at this point.
-She’s a pro at this point.
+She was already a pro.

 Billy May’s arrangements are tasteful and support Wilson’s vocal style perfectly.
 If you’ve heard and dug any of May’s big band charts with Frank Sinatra, you’ll probably like this too.
 At times, like on Almost Like Being In Love, her style can come across as too breezy for me, but you have to give her credit for putting her stamp on these songs with her unique style and phrasing.
 As a debut, it’s mighty impressive.
 For me, I’m a sucker for the slower stuff and the vibraphone on tracks like In Other Words.